-- Measure Descriptions of this Draft CASE Report provide a description of the measure and its background.
-This section also presents a detailed description of how this code change is accomplished in the various sections and documents that make up the Title 24, Part 6 Standards. - In addition to the Market Analysis, this section includes a review of the current market structure.
+Measure Descriptions of this Final CASE Report provide a description of the measure and its background.
+This section also presents a detailed description of how this code change is accomplished in the various sections and documents

+- that make up the Title 24, Part 6 Standards. - In addition to the Market Analysis, this section includes a review of the current market structure.
 Subsection 2.2/3.2/4.2/5.2 describe the feasibility issues associated with the code change, including whether the proposed measure overlaps or conflicts with other portions of the building standards, such as fire, seismic, and other safety standards, and whether technical, compliance, or enforceability challenges exist. - Energy Savings presents the per-unit energy, demand reduction, and energy cost savings associated with the proposed code change.
-This section also describes the methodology that the Statewide CASE Team used to estimate perunit energy, demand reduction, and energy cost savings.

-- Cost and Cost Effectiveness presents the materials and labor required to implement the measure and a quantification of the incremental cost.
+This section also describes the methodology that the Statewide CASE Team used to estimate perunit energy, demand reduction, and energy cost savings. - Cost and Cost Effectiveness presents the materials and labor required to implement the measure and a quantification of the incremental cost.
 It also includes estimates of incremental maintenance costs, i.e., equipment lifetime and various periodic costs associated with replacement and maintenance during the period of analysis. - First-Year Statewide Impacts present the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2022 code takes effect.
-This includes the amount of energy that would be saved by California building owners and tenants and impacts (increases or reductions) on material with emphasis placed on any materials that are considered toxic.
-Statewide water consumption impacts are also reported in this section. - Proposed Revisions to Code Language conclude the report sections with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, Alternative Calculation Method (ACM) Reference Manual, Compliance Manual, and compliance documents. - Appendix A: presents the methodology and assumptions used to calculate statewide energy impacts. - Appendix B: Embedded Electricity in Water Methodology: presents the methodology and assumptions used to calculate the electricity embedded in water use (e.g., electricity used to draw, move, or treat water) and the energy savings resulting from reduced water use. - Appendix C: presents the methodologies and assumptions used to calculate impacts on GHG emissions and water use and quality. - Appendix D: presents detailed information on updates to the California Building Energy Code Compliance (CBECC) Software. - Appendix E: presents how the recommended compliance process could impact identified market actors. - Appendix F: documents the efforts made to engage and collaborate with market actors and experts. - Appendix G: presents a summary of the complete results of the DOAS energy impact per building. - Appendix H: presents a summary of DOAS manufacturer technical capabilities. - Appendix I: presents DOAS incremental cost references. - Appendix J: provides a summary of DOAS heat recovery ventilation data.
+This includes the amount of energy that would be saved by California building owners and tenants and impacts (increases or reductions) on material with emphasis placed on any materials that are considered toxic in the state of California.
+Statewide water consumption impacts are also reported in this section. - Proposed Revisions to Code Language conclude the report sections with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, Alternative Calculation Method (ACM) Reference Manual, Compliance Manual, and compliance documents.